realflchang/configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/9284947c-c2e3-4db7-9542-e373ccb1f9c3" alt="Remote Desktop Users showing Domain Users" />
 <br /><br />

-<p>Back to our DC, Server Manager, let's create our users.
+<p>Back to our DC1, Server Manager, let's create our users.
 In the real world, these would be our employees in a company or students in an university:</p>
 <img src="https://github.com/user-attachments/assets/f694829d-df16-4e37-91ab-90261a92ee39" alt="Creating sample users" />
 <br /><br />